 You’ll have some easy conferences, but it’s quite possible that you’ll have some tough ones, too.
 In order to be successful, you want to convey to parents that you are a team.
 Here are some ways to make a great impression on parents and build a relationship that will help you work as a team.

 If you can schedule conferences, do it!
 It simplifies life so much.
-If your school does walk-in conferences, place a few chairs outside your room with a sign-in form.
+If your school does walk-in parent teacher conferences, place a few chairs outside your room with a sign-in form.
 Ask parents to leave a phone number or email if they don’t get in to meet with you.
 Make sure to follow up with them after conferences.

 Whether you have walk-in conferences or you have scheduled them in advance, don’t get caught too long with one parent.
 If you anticipate the conference taking longer than you feel you can offer on that day, ask to schedule a longer conference so that you have adequate time for that family while still respecting your other parents who are waiting.

 Have examples of student work that highlight what you are working on and that demonstrate the student’s progress in class.
 Ask students to fill out a self-evaluation before conferences that can be shared with parents.

 It is okay to schedule a conference at a later date if the conferences are walk-in style and you are unexpectedly facing a hostile parent.
 If a parent is already angry and you are facing him/her alone, it can turn into a situation where it’s your word against the parent’s.
 It’s best to have someone at your side.

 Print out grades ahead of time so that the parent can discuss the grade with the student after the conference.
 If your students do any sort of achievement testing, try to have printouts of the areas they can improve upon.
 In addition, it is helpful to have a checklist of student strengths and areas to improve.
-You can do these ahead of time or during the conference.
+You can do these ahead of time or during the parent teacher conferences.

 In addition, if you have already taken extra steps for the student, be prepared to show the parent what you have done.
 Document everything and make copies!